jhpce-jhu/jhpce_mkdocs/docs/slurm/slurm-faq.md

 ## How do I control the order my jobs start?

 ???
 "Click to open"
     You can rank your jobs with the "nice" and "top" subcommands to `scontrol`.
-See the `scontrol` tips document mentioned above.
+See the `scontrol` [tips document](tips-scontrol.md).
     You can also submit jobs with [dependency directives](https://slurm.schedmd.com/sbatch.html#OPT_dependency) and also create [heterogenous jobs](https://slurm.schedmd.com/heterogeneous_jobs.html) which spawn other jobs.
 See [our document](../slurm/crafting-jobs.md/#dependent-jobs) for information about dependent jobs.

 ## "Unable to allocate resources"

 ???
 "Click to open"
     If the scheduler determines that your job is invalid in some fashion, it will generally reject it immediately instead of putting it into the queue with a pending status.
 There are a few causes of this.
 The wording of the error may or may not be clear.
+Inspect your job directives.
+Are you asking for more resources than any node can ever provide?

+## How to run your job on the fastest node

+???
+"Click to open"
+    JHPCE keeps nodes running until they die.
+Therefore there is a wide variety of machine configurations, including the kinds of CPUs and the speed of data buses between the CPU and other components such as memory.
+Generally speaking, the later the machine the faster a CPU-bound job can run.
+We have defined a SLURM parameter for each node which lists its "features"  You can specify that your job prefers or requires certain features.
+[Our page describing how to do this](slurm/node-features.md) includes a list of CPU model names as used by the GNU compiler, in age order.

+    Similarly, you can specify that your job only be allowed to run on specific node or nodes by issuing the `--nodelist=compute-blah1,compute-blah2] directive to your `srun` or `sbatch` commands.
+You can also provide a file name to specify a file which contains a list of nodes.
+See the nodelist info in the [`sbatch` manual page](https://slurm.schedmd.com/sbatch.html)

 ### User's group not permitted to use this partition